havanagrawal/clomask/research/resolution/README.md

 We use the term `scale factor` to describe how small the image was made before rescaling it back.
 A `scale factor = 0.01` would mean our image is first scaled to `282 x 422`, and then scaled back to `2826 x 4224`.

 The original image for this analysis had a `height = 2826`, and a `width = 4224`.

+**Note** that the axes on the original images (on the right) have the same scale, indicating that they all have the same pixel resolution, but vary in quality.

 * At `0.01` scale factor:
 ![0.01](./spatial/0.01.jpg)